aboczek/hangman-cli/README.md

 Portfolio Project 3 is about Hangman game.
 I have picked it to challenge myself and see how far I can go.
 Main Purpose of this website is to play the game in CLI(Command Line Interface)

+# User Experience(UX)

+## User Stories
+- I want user to be able to run and play the game in their browser.
+- I want user to be able to input data into the game.
+- I want user to see if they got the word correctly or not.
+- I want user to be able to save the score.
+- ***placeholder for more data***